 We are really ready for spring to arrive, and we hope that it really shows up soon, as spring is officially next week!
 We look forward to better and warmer weather to get our cherubs out for some outings!
 Doug got us tickets for our first Pups in the Park as a party of four, and it should be fun!
 This month has been full of some exciting changes and Alex will continue to keep us on our toes.
 Our baby Alex is worth everything that we faced on the road to get here; and, I would walk that road a thousand times over.
 We love our girls and we are embracing it all, and we feel extremely blessed!

-A few highlights from Alex’s first month include:
+A few highlights from Alex’s eighth month include:

 A few highlights I would like to remember: